cnut1648/nvim-lua/README.md

 - `:LspInfo` to test filetype LSP support

+- `:Navbuddy` to jump to different part of codes

+- `nvim-ufo` (using lsp as fold provider) currently only works for tex
 ### 2. Plugins

 - `[s/]s` jump to spell checker detected error; `zg` add current word to dictionary; `z=` select candidates; `1z=` select first candidate